Project Maven: Technology

+In 2025 November, in a disaster response exercise by the Alaska Army National Guard, Maven used publicly available datasets such as road systems and US Geological Survey earthquake data layers into its geospatial intelligence to produce the common operating picture.
+It was also integrated with Incident Command System Form 213RR, which allowed teams to track requests for assistance and match them with Title 10 or Title 32 resources.

+Cameron Stanley, the Pentagon's chief digital and artificial intelligence officer, said at a 2026 conference AIPCon 9 that Maven was being "deploying across the entire department".
+Maven has an AI Asset Tasking Recommender that can propose which bombers and munitions should be assigned to which targets.
+Maven is integrated with Palantir's Artificial Intelligence Platform (AIP), and Palantir's Army Intelligence Data Platform, an intelligence platform sold to the US Army.

+During the 2026 Iran war, Maven allowed the striking of over 1,000 targets in the first day.
+It was planned that future Maven would allow striking over 1,000 targets in an hour.
+Maven's computer vision system increased the rate of target-per-day from less than 100 to 1000.
+After integrating LLMs, the rate increased to 5,000 targets per day.

 Contractors

+In 2013, the intelligence community partnered with Amazon to allow classified material to be processed on Amazon Web Services (AWS).

 Initially, The Pentagon collaborated with Google, but in 2018, Google employees, including Meredith Whittaker, staged walkouts protesting Google's involvement in Project Maven.
+The contract was estimated to be worth around $9 million.
 Subsequently, Google did not renew the contract with Pentagon and Palantir took over the contract.

+In 2018, Booz Allen Hamilton was awarded a large prime award as part of Project Maven totaling $751.5 Million.
+One of the companies subcontracted for social media analytics as part of this award was Popily, which was caught faking Russian support for the opponent of a Democratic Party candidate.

+DigitalGlobe provides images and algorithms to Project Maven.
+The NGA approached IBM for using its AI systems to analyze videos, though IBM did not sign a contract.

-Companies that have contributed to the data integration include Palantir, Amazon Web Services, ECS Federal, L3Harris Technologies, Maxar Technologies, Microsoft and Sierra Nevada Corporation.
+Companies that have contributed to the data integration include Palantir, Amazon (through AWS), ECS Federal, L3Harris Technologies, Maxar Technologies, Microsoft and Sierra Nevada Corporation.
 ECS Federal has served as primary support contractor and led AI integration for Project Maven since 2017.
 At least 21 private companies had been involved.

 Anduril Industries entered the program in 2018 to deploy its sensor fusion platform and edge hardware for data capture.
 In December 2024 Anduril and Palantir announced a consortium that links Anduril's Lattice Mesh with Maven Smart System and Palantir's AI Platform to move tactical sensor data into AI-supported analyst workflows.